 Instead, managers must have the discipline to say “no” to potential features.
 And they must do this even when feature requests have strong political backing.

 The approach is not to kill the extra features.
 Instead, the approach is to move the extra features to future product generations.
-But to do this job and make the needed decisions, managers must clearly understand MGPP and a product line’s strategy.
+But to do this job, managers must clearly understand MGPP and the product line’s strategy.

 Companies skilled in MGPP are better able to carry out smart product line strategy moves.
 The goal is to deliver, over time, greater customer benefits, to drive improved free cash-flow, and to fend off competition.